Commander Cody and His Lost Planet Airmen

-Commander Cody and His Lost Planet Airmen were an American rock band founded in 1967.
-The group's leader and co-founder was pianist and vocalist George Frayne IV, alias Commander Cody (born July 19, 1944 in Boise, Idaho, died September 26, 2021 in Saratoga Springs, New York).
+Commander Cody and His Lost Planet Airmen were an American country band founded in 1967.
+The group's leader and co-founder was pianist and vocalist George Frayne IV, alias Commander Cody (born July 19, 1944, in Boise, Idaho; died September 26, 2021, in Saratoga Springs, New York).

 The band became known for marathon live shows.
 Alongside Frayne, the classic lineup was Billy C. Farlow (b.
 Decatur, Alabama) on vocals and harmonica; John Tichy (b.
-St. Louis, Missouri) on guitar and vocals; Bill Kirchen (Kirchen was born in Bridgeport, Connecticut, June 29, 1948 but grew up in Ann Arbor, Michigan) on lead guitar; Andy Stein (b.
-August 31, 1948 in New York City) on saxophone and fiddle; "Buffalo" Bruce Barlow (b.
-December 3, 1948 in Oxnard, California) on bass guitar; Lance Dickerson (b.
-October 15, 1948 in Livonia, Michigan, died November 10, 2003, in Fairfax, California) on drums; and Steve "The West Virginia Creeper" Davis (b.
-July 18, 1946 in Charleston, West Virginia), followed by Bobby Black, on pedal steel guitar.
+St. Louis, Missouri) on guitar and vocals; Bill Kirchen (Kirchen was born in Bridgeport, Connecticut, June 29, 1948, but grew up in Ann Arbor, Michigan) on lead guitar; Andy Stein (b.
+August 31, 1948, in New York City) on saxophone and fiddle; "Buffalo" Bruce Barlow (b.
+December 3, 1948, in Oxnard, California) on bass guitar; Lance Dickerson (b.
+October 15, 1948, in Livonia, Michigan, died November 10, 2003, in Fairfax, California) on drums; and Steve "The West Virginia Creeper" Davis (b.
+July 18, 1946, in Charleston, West Virginia), followed by Bobby Black, on pedal steel guitar.

 The Lost Planet Airmen

 Commander Cody and His Lost Planet Airmen formed in 1967 in Ann Arbor, Michigan, United States, with Frayne taking the stage name Commander Cody.
 The band's name was inspired by 1950s film serials featuring the character Commando Cody and from a feature version of an earlier serial, King of the Rocket Men, released under the title Lost Planet Airmen.

-After playing for several years in local bars, in 1969 the core members migrated to Berkeley, California and soon got a recording contract with Paramount Records.
+After playing for several years in local bars, in 1969 the core members migrated to Berkeley, California, and soon got a recording contract with Paramount Records.
 (About a year later, Commander Cody invited western swing revival group Asleep at the Wheel to relocate to the Bay Area.)
 The group released their first album in November 1971, Lost in the Ozone, which yielded its best-known hit, a cover version of the 1955 song "Hot Rod Lincoln", which reached the top ten on the Billboard singles chart in early 1972.
-Shortly thereafter drummer Lance Dickerson, Bruce Barlow, the band's manager and the band's bus driver moved to a ranch in Kenwood, California named "The Casa Felice".
+Shortly thereafter drummer Lance Dickerson, Bruce Barlow, the band's manager and the band's bus driver, Ed Dufault, moved to a ranch in Kenwood, California named "The Casa Felice".
 Here in the basement of one of the 3 houses is where the band set up a studio and practiced for upcoming tours.
 The tour bus at the time was a converted Greyhound bus with the name and logo "Commander Cody and His Lost Planet Airmen" painted on the side.
 For a short time, the bus could be seen parked on the side of Warm Springs Road in Kenwood.
-The band's 1974 live recording, Live from Deep in the Heart of Texas features cover art of armadillos by Jim Franklin.
+The band's 1974 live recording, Live from Deep in the Heart of Texas, features cover art of armadillos by Jim Franklin.
 The band released several moderately successful albums through the first half of the 1970s.
 Their 1975 album Tales From The Ozone was produced by Hoyt Axton.
 After appearing in the Roger Corman movie Hollywood Boulevard, Frayne disbanded the group in 1976.